jimmy10gaming/Scratch-Craft-l-Official-Website/README.md

-Credits to   for A clean and simple Minecraft "portal" website template.
+Credits to bybilly for A clean and simple Minecraft "portal" website template.